SAM TTS - Online Voice GeneratorSAM TTS

 GoAnimate was founded in 2007 by Alvin Hung as an online animation platform that let anyone create animated videos without artistic skill.
 What made it unique was its built-in text-to-speech system — users could type dialogue and characters would "speak" using SAPI4 voices, Microsoft's Speech API from the Windows 2000/XP era.

-The most iconic voice was Microsoft Sam — assigned to the character "Eric," who became the default protagonist in countless GoAnimate videos.
+For the original Eric sound, use the Microsoft Sam voice generator: Microsoft Sam was assigned to the character "Eric," who became the default protagonist in countless GoAnimate videos.
 Other characters used Microsoft Mike (as "Brian"), Microsoft Mary (as "Julie"), and various TruVoice engines for additional character variety.

 As GoAnimate grew, it expanded beyond SAPI4 by integrating VoiceForge — a cloud-based TTS service that added dozens of new voice options.
 GoAnimate VoiceForge voices like Paul, Simon, Steven, and Allison gave creators more variety beyond the core Microsoft voices.
 VoiceForge voices sounded more natural but were still distinctly synthetic, becoming just as iconic in the community.